Budapest: Like a Local

 Afternoon:

-• Jewish Quarter: Explore the Jewish Quarter, including the Dohány Street Synagogue and the vibrant street art.
+• Jewish Quarter: Explore the Jewish Quarter, including the tour of Dohány Street Synagogue and the vibrant street art that can be found in the district.
+I do believe some folks have a tour running there as well.
+Hm.. wierd.🤔

 Evening:

-• Rooftop Bars: Experience local nightlife on a rooftop like 360 Bar.
+• Rooftop Bars: Experience local nightlife on a rooftop like 360 or Intermezzo.
 Check out our recommendations: Rooftop Bars.

 Day 5: Contemporary Culture and Departure